sapana-roehampton/OS-Coursework/week6.md

 #  11. Conclusion

-By the end of Week 6, I accomplished:
+By the conclusion of Week 6, I completed:

-✓ Full baseline performance benchmarking
+ Full baseline performance benchmarking
-✓ Stress-testing the CPU, memory, and system behaviour
+ Stress-testing the CPU, memory, and system behaviour
-✓ Collecting and analysing performance data
+ Collecting and analysing performance data
-✓ Applying two measurable system optimisations
+ Applying two measurable system optimisations
-✓ Comparing before/after performance metrics
+ Comparing before/after performance metrics
-✓ Documenting all results with tables, graphs, and screenshots
+ Documenting all the results with tables, graphs, and screenshots

-This completes the performance evaluation and optimisation phase of the project.
+This marks the conclusion of the projects performance assessment and optimization stage.

 ---